-The Town is located in Yates County.
-As of the 2000 Census, the Town had a population of 4,525 within a total area of approximately 65.4 square miles.
-58.9 square miles of it is land and 6.5 square miles (9.97%) of it is water.
+The Town is located in Steuben County.
+As of the 2000 Census, the Town had a population of 2,064 within a total area of approximately 51.7 square miles.
+51.7 miles of it is land and less than 0.04 miles of it is water.

-The Town contains portions of agricultural districts, but is not substantially contiguous to a National Natural Landmark.
-While the Town does not contain any state registered historic sites, it does contain nationally registered historic sites.
+The Town contains portions of agricultural districts, but is not substantially contiguous to a National Natural Landmark and does not contain any national or state registered historic sites.
 The Town does not contain any critical environmental areas.
 EVSC's policy is to conform to all applicable laws and regulations in placing its facilities, including any special requirements that may be applicable to historic sites, districts, or landmarks.

 A portion of the Town may be located above aquifers.
-The Town is not within a coastal area, but has ten (10) designated wetland areas and a designated 100-year flood plains.
+The Town is not within a coastal area, but according to the map has ten (10) designated wetland areas and a designated 100-year flood plains.
 EVSC's extensions and drop wires are and will be placed only to serve existing or future residences and businesses and will be consistent with physical arrangements for the provision of non-video communications services (voice, data), and other types of utility service, to such areas.
 As previously stated video programming will be delivered over the existing distribution routes and supporting structures of Empire Telephone Corporation.
-Thus, EVSC's construction activities would not impact otherwise undeveloped areas, Cable service is already provided within the franchise area by the incumbent, Adelphia Cable Communications.
+Thus, EVSC's construction activities would not impact otherwise undeveloped areas, Cable service is already provided within the franchise area by the incumbent, Time Warner Cable.